-Pay even more attention when undergoing change When your business or working procedures change, it is even more important that your work environment management keeps up.
-Increased homeworking in the wake of the coronavirus pandemic creates new risks as employees are now working from their own homes and must take greater responsibility for their work.
-Transitioning to an activitybased office or introducing new tools are examples of changes which should be accompanied with updated risk assessments to consider whether the change works for employees.
+Pay even more attention when undergoing change When your business or working procedures change, it is important that your work environment management keeps up.
+Transitioning to an activity-based office or introducing new tools are examples of changes which should be accompanied with updated risk assessments and evaluated to determine wheter the change works for employees.

-Take action where necessary Establish concrete, realistic and measurable goals for improvement.
-Irrespective of whether this means remedying factors in the physical or in the social work environment, it is important to be clear about what must be done, who is responsible and when action is to be taken.
-Such an action plan must also be followed up on and checked off so that whatever is decided actually gets done.
+Take action when necessary Establish concrete, realistic and measurable goals for improvement.
+Irrespective of whether this means remedying factors in the physical or in the social work environment, it is important to be clear about what must be done. who is responsible and when action is to be taken.
+Such an action plan must be followed up on and checked off so that whatever is decided actually gets done.

-Educate managers It is the manager who bears ultimately responsibility for the work environment, no matter whether their staff are in the office, the workshop, working from home or on a customer visit.
-Each manager thus has a key role to play when it comes to work environment management.
-Make sure that all managers possess the fundamental competencies, understand their roles and act as role models and as leaders in their approach to systematic work environment management.
+Educate managers It is the manager who bears the responsibility for the work environment, no matter if their staff are in the office, the workshop, working from home or on site.
+Each manager has a key role to play in the work environment management.
+Make sure that all managers have basic knowledge, understand their roles and act as role models in the systematic work environment management.

-Engage employees Employees have a responsibility to report shortcomings in the work environment.
-It can be easier to point out physical shortcomings than it can to bring up failings in the social and organisational work environment, and so it is important to encourage staff to engage themselves in the work environment.
-Managers need to communicate that the work environment is a top priority and a responsibility we all share.
-Management must be clear that ambitions are high and that everyone can help improve occupational health.
+Engage employees Employees have a responsibility to report deficiencies, in the work environment.
+It can be easier to point out physical shortcomings than to bring up failings in the social work environmen.
+Therefore, it is important to encourage employees.
+Managers need to communicate that the work environment is a top priority and that we are each other's work environment.
+Management should be clear about the high ambitions and emphasise that everyone can contribute to improved health.

 Apply the law The Swedish regulation on systematic work environment management is a foundation and a support in your work.
 Go to the Swedish Work Environment Authority's website or speak to your occupational health service to learn what statutory requirements and recommendations apply to your business.
 Be careful not to let the law become the norm - it establishes a minimum baseline.
-A higher level of ambition will be needed in order to contribute towards strategic business development and to create a long-term sustainable workplace.
+A higher level of ambition will be needed in order to create a long-term sustainable workplace.

-Get outside help Laws and regulations change, as does medical and scientific knowledge.
+000 Get outside help Laws and regulations change, as does medical and scientific knowledge.
 Continuous collaboration with your occupational health service will give you a partner in your strategic work environment management.
-The experience and outsider perspective of an occupational health service can help open your eyes to both opportunities and risks that may otherwise be missed.
+The experience of an occupational health service can help open your eyes to both opportunities and risks that may otherwise be missed.